I have spent most of my life being a cynic.

 That’s the thing about it.
 I’m not advocating for ignorance.
 Staying informed is important.
 These causes and issues are certainly worth coverage and awareness and action.

 But being in it and mired in the social media side of it all day, every day takes time and energy away from other things.

 That’s what it really boils down to, social media.

 The inundation of social media in our lives has many benefits.
 But there are a lot of drawbacks too.

-The country is pretty evenly divided right now.
 Red vs Blue, Republican vs Democrat.
 Within these large labels, there are tons of others.
 I’m sure you’re familiar with most of them.
 And the divisions seem to be growing and separating more every day.

 Couple that with the fact that people tend to be more aggressive and passionate in their communication behind a screen.
 When you’re just commenting on a post/article, there’s a level of anonymity and distance that makes it easier to act tough.

 This makes reasonable debate difficult, to say the very least.

 But it also draws you in and makes it hard not to get emotionally involved.
 Then the argument escalates until the possibility of a friendly debate is completely gone.

 At that point, continuing the conversation is as useful as trying to get a ‘yes’ from a prospect who sees no value in what you do.